Skip to main content

 }

-The example above sets the _id type to be a string, but does not provide a default function, so the _id property needs to be always set manually before saving / inserting a document, use the default option to set a function to generate a new id everytime, be careful to not forget that using default: fn() will only call the function once at scope time instead of everytime a new document is created.
+The example above sets the _id type to be a string, but does not provide a default function, so the _id property needs to be always set manually before saving / inserting a document, use the default option to set a function to generate a new id automatically, be careful to not forget that using default: fn() will only call the function once at scope time instead of everytime a new document is created.

 class SomeUUIDv4 {